 Daughter of Smoke and Bone by Laini Taylor

-A unique and genre-defying young adult novel which is perfectly suited to grade 8 book clubs.
+A unique and genre-defying young adult novel that is perfectly suited to grade 8 book clubs.
 Set in the “Elsewhere”, a world where angels battle mythical creatures, Karou and Akiva are drawn, as if by magic, from the opposite sides of the conflict into a love story – and perhaps the only hope for peace.

 Life of Pi by Yann Martel